Compliance with HIPAA Security Rules

 PHI List

 Alternatively, the HIPAA Expert Determination Method Rule, allows compliance through certified mitigation of re-identification risk.
-Integrated re-ID risk scoring and anonymization technology in IRI software statistically measures that risk, and blurs quasi-identifiers to comply with this rule, too.
+Integrated re-ID risk scoring and anonymization technology in IRI data masking software statistically measures that risk, and blurs quasi-identifiers to comply with this rule, too.

 PHI List